Tony Levine: Early coaching career

 In 1996 Levine began his career as a coach, when he returned to his high school alma mater, Highland Park High School.
-He served as head coach of the freshmen team before he departed for Texas for a position at Texas State.
+He served as head coach of the freshmen team before he departed for a position at Texas State.
 During his time there, Levine rented an apartment at Pennington Funeral Home in Downtown San Marcos.
 His monthly salary was $976, and he did not own an automobile.
 Levine walked approximately one mile to campus each day.
 He simultaneously attended classes as a student, and earned his first master's degree in physical education from the university in 1999.

 His next career move was to move to Auburn.
 Similar to his time spent at Texas State, Levine attended classes at the university, and eventually earned a degree at Auburn as an Educational specialist in adult education in 2003.
 He later held coaching positions at Louisiana Tech, Louisville and the NFL's Carolina Panthers.